-Say, for example, it is close to noon, and I’m perceiving hunger or rumblings in my tummy.
+For example, it is close to noon, and I perceive hunger or rumblings in my tummy.
 I can attempt to close the gap/difference by making myself a sandwich or a salad and then eating lunch.
 This would close the gap and solve my problem of feeling hungry.

 Sometimes the problem is not the problem, but coping with the problem is the problem.

-For instance, if my intent is to avoid snacking at midnight and I perceive hunger, here I have a different problem.
+For instance, if I intend to avoid snacking at midnight and perceive hunger, here I have a different problem.
 I need a coping mechanism to overcome this perception of hunger.
-I may drink a glass of water or simply do nothing and let the feeling tide over.
-In the morning, I will feel better that I avoided acting on my impulse.
+I may drink a glass of water or do nothing and let the feeling tide over.
+I will feel better in the morning that I avoid acting on my impulse.

 - Remove the gap between the desired state and the current state